Ferries from the Greek islands to Turkey in 2023

 Ferry from Kastellorizo to Kaş

-From Kastellorizo in the Dodecanese, you can catch a ferry to the port town of Kaş in Turkey 1-2 times per day.
-It takes 30 minutes to travel between the two ports and tickets are around €25 in the peak season.
+From Kastellorizo in the Dodecanese, you can catch a ferry to the port town of Kaş in Turkey once per day in the high season and a few times per week in the off-season.
+It takes 20 minutes to travel between the two ports and tickets are around €30 in the peak season.

 Ferry from Lesbos to Ayvalik